kneorain/helix-lang/.github/README.md

 ### Specific Limitations of Zig

-- **Limited Features**: While Zig is simple and performant, it lacks features like a preprocessor, which can limit its flexibility and control over the code compilation process.
+- **Limited Features**: While Zig is simple and performant, it lacks features like a processor, which can limit its flexibility and control over the code compilation process.
 - **Less Focus on Safety**: Zig does not emphasize safety to the same extent as Rust, which can lead to potential issues in memory management and concurrency.

 ### Advantages of Helix